txje/Unicycler/README.md

 ### Long read length

-The length of the long reads is very important - often more so than their accuracy.
-A 99% accurate read isn't very useful to Unicycler if it is less than 1 kb.
-On the other hand, a 20 kb read is very useful, even if it is only 75% accurate.
-So if you do subsample your long reads, you should preferentially keep the longest ones.
+The length of the long reads is very important - typically more so than their accuracy.
+A 99% accurate read isn't useful to Unicycler if it is less than 1 kb.
+On the other hand, a 20 kb read is quite useful, even if it is only 75% accurate.
+This is because longer reads are more likely to align to multiple single-copy contigs, allowing Unicycler to build bridges.

+Therefore if you do subsample your long reads, you should preferentially keep the longest ones.

 ### Poretools